6R360R7/csl-lab-01/README.md

 Internet Access
 Computer or Laptop
 Web Browser preferably Chrome

 Engagement:
 [Describe how the mentor will capture students’ interest.
 What kind of questions should the students ask themselves after the engagement?]

 The Internet.
 It creeps into everyone’s life for one reason or another.
 Computers and technology.
 This is what the Internet is.
 Media and data.
-This is what ‘information’ is..
+This is what ‘information’ is.

 Exploration:
 [Present an example of the activity using a common approach.
 Describe what hands-on/minds-on activities students will be doing.